digital-work-lab/literature-review-seminar/docs/day_2_teaching_notes_qualities.md

 ## Warm-up exercise

+- With 3 participants, we spent 45 minutes on the warm-up part.
 - Ask students to write their topic/RQ/review type on the whiteboard to make the discussion easier
+- Discuss whether the scope is adequate, whether the fit between the research question/type of review/topic is appropriate, whether anything needs to be pilot-tested.

+## Review-panel assessment of reviews

+Give students cases that match their review types.

+TODO : add theoretical review examples

+Scoping reviews:

+- Beaudry2006 (overarching synthesis missing, table 2: detailed/author-centric -> general, rationale for excluding empirical papers?)
+- Zhao2014a (synthesis: three focus areas is clear, methods are transparent, there is an overarching and instructive synthesis, good fit with the scoping review, broad search, the topic is emerging)

+Systematic reviews:

+- Jeyaraj2006
+- Johnson2002

+- Ask students for their initial reaction (which one is more compelling?)
+- Ask for details afterwards

 ## Qualities

+Ask students what affects quality/citations.

 Given that transparency is significant, why do some reviews not report their methods explicitly?
 For example, Alavi and Leidner (2001).
 Try to take their position and argue why a methods section would not be helpful for their work.